-So it seems a little odd to introduce Daragh Muldowney here, because Daragh has been leading ExploreLight workshops for the past four years.
+So it seems a little odd to introduce Daragh Muldowney here, because Daragh has been leading ExploreLight workshops for the past five years.
 Nevertheless, it recently occurred to us that you might not be aware of some of the extraordinary work Daragh does both inside and outside the ExploreLight family.

 And whom better than the man himself to fill you in and tell you all about his many adventures.
 Peppered with some of our all-time favourite images from Daragh, feast your eyes on the amazing imagery bellow.

 Below is a list of Daragh’s workshop.
 And an extensive interview below with on our top guides

 Brittany – 29 Aug – 3 Sep 2019 – Fully Booked (with Peter Gordon)

 Dolomites – 8 – 13 Aug 2019 – Fully Booked (with Thorarinn Jonsson)

 Montenegro – 14 – 19 Oct 2019 – Fully Booked (with Peter Gordon)